SEMA Introduction for All-Electric Race Car

 An all-electric race car targeted at amateur racers, SCR1 is based on the platform of the well-loved Toyota GR86/Subaru BRZ, which has earned a reputation for exceptional handling and driver-friendliness.
 Scalar performance removes the flat-four gasoline engine, fuel tank, and transmission.
 They are replaced by a T-shaped battery that starts in what used to be the engine bay, fills the transmission tunnel, with the top of the “T” behind the passenger compartments.
 The electric motor is also positioned in the rear, and drives the rear wheels.

-High-Performance 800-Volt Powertrain
+An Electric Race Car with a High-Performance 800-Volt Powertrain

 The SCR1 has been engineered to provide drivers with the same feeling of a mid-engine, gasoline-powered powered race car; its weight distribution is 45% front, 55% rear.
 The Hypercraft 800-volt powertrain provides an exhilarating 345 lb-ft of torque from its 328-hp electric motor.
 The SCR1 is capable of a top speed of 165 mph, with the 0-60 mph run completed in 3.9 seconds.

 Still the car is designed for fast lap times, not impressive spec sheet numbers.
 The electric power is put to the ground through a limited-slip differential, and a bespoke suspension has been built by racing specialist Öhlins specifically for the SCR1.

 “Both Joel and myself are amateur racers, so it was natural for us to apply a user-centered design process in building the SCR1.
 We want a purist driving experience that requires minimal maintenance and allows the team to focus on course setup and driver development,” said Brian Bourne, Scalar Performance co-founder.